|

 throughout their childhood, adolescence and on into young

+adulthood.
 The Checkmate Violence Initiative is divided

 into 6 key categories: